andrea14polanco/qa-tasks/README.md

  + **Entry and Exit criteria:**
     + Entry criteria:
       * All test deliveries should be ready
-      * Business Requirements are undertood and analized by the team
+      * Business Requirements are understood and analyzed by the team
     + Exit criteria:
-      * 70% of highest priority tests cases should pass
+      * 70% of top priority tests cases should pass
       * Not major (showstopper) bugs has been found
  + **Test Automation:**
     + Features to be tested: